expo/expo/docs/pages/versions/v38.0.0/sdk/notifications.md

 </SnackInline>

+> **Note** this demo might not fully work when you run it from the snack, because `app.json` needs to contain `useNextNotificationsApi` flag.
+Unfortunately, the snack doesn't support custom `app.json`.

 ## Android push notification payload specification

 When sending a push notification, put an object conforming to the following type as `data` of the notification: